rkneece/rkneece.github.io/_pages/about.md

 ## Reach out!

 I'm open to full-time and fractional roles in startup and scale-up firms.
-If you're interested in chatting, <a href="//{{site.baseurl}}/downloads/Kneece-Resume-3.01-2025-01-GEN-NCI.pdf" target="_blank" download="download">here's my resume</a>.
+If you're interested in chatting, <a href="{{ site.data.settings.basic_settings.base_url }}/downloads/Kneece-Resume-3.01-2025-01-GEN-NCI.pdf" target="_blank" download="download">here's my resume</a>.
 I've removed contact info (spammers), so you can contact me [here](/contact).